Particular/docs.particular.net/samples/open-telemetry/application-insights/sample.md

 snippet: custom-meter-exporter-installation

 NOTE: The shim passes `QueueName` as a custom dimension which allows filtering the graphs in Application Insights.
 Multi-dimensional metrics are not enabled by default.
-Check [the Microsoft Documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/app/get-metric#enable-multi-dimensional-metrics) for instructions on how to enable this feature.
+Check [the Azure Monitor documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/app/get-metric#enable-multi-dimensional-metrics) for instructions on how to enable this feature.